prt-prt/esp32-MotorController/v2/WIRING.md

    - Connect the power switch output to the USB splitter
    - Connect one output from the splitter to the ESP32-S2 Mini's USB-C port
    - Extract 5V/GND from the second output and connect to the step-up converter input
-   - Connect the step-up converter's 6V output to VM on the DRV8833
+   - Connect the step-up converter's 6V output to VCC on the DRV8833
    - Connect all ground lines together (powerbank, ESP32-S2 Mini, step-up converter, DRV8833)

 5. **Connect the control circuit**:
-   - Connect GPIO7 on ESP32-S2 Mini to AIN1 on DRV8833
+   - Connect GPIO7 on ESP32-S2 Mini to IN1 on DRV8833
-   - Connect GPIO8 on ESP32-S2 Mini to AIN2 on DRV8833
+   - Connect GPIO8 on ESP32-S2 Mini to IN2 on DRV8833
-   - Connect GPIO9 on ESP32-S2 Mini to BIN1 on DRV8833
+   - Connect GPIO9 on ESP32-S2 Mini to IN3 on DRV8833
-   - Connect GPIO10 on ESP32-S2 Mini to BIN2 on DRV8833
+   - Connect GPIO10 on ESP32-S2 Mini to IN4 on DRV8833

 6. **Connect the motors**:
-   - Connect left motor to AOUT1 and AOUT2 on DRV8833
+   - Connect left motor to OUT1 and OUT2 on DRV8833
-   - Connect right motor to BOUT1 and BOUT2 on DRV8833
+   - Connect right motor to OUT3 and OUT4 on DRV8833

 7. **Test the circuit**:
    - Power on the circuit using the global power switch
    - Verify that the ESP32-S2 Mini powers up correctly
-   - Check voltage levels at the DRV8833 VM pin (should be approximately 6V)
+   - Check voltage levels at the DRV8833 VCC pin (should be approximately 6V)

 ## Advantages of This Setup